Fluffy Dogs: Top Breeds And Grooming Needs

 Grooming Needs: Chow Chows may be smooth-coated or rough-coated.
 The former needs brushing weekly, while the latter should be brushed around every other day.
 Both should be groomed daily when shedding.

 Majestic and faithful, the Great Pyrenees is one of the largest of the white, fluffy dog breeds—and he definitely makes a statement.
 He’s loyal to family but can be reserved with strangers.
 Because of his large size, he needs adequate outdoor exercise or room to romp on a regular basis.

 Grooming Needs: Much like other big, fluffy dog breeds, the Great Pyrenees sheds year-round, and has a thick, double coat that should be brushed a few times a week.
 He should also be bathed about every 3 to 4 months.

 Caring and calm, the Newfoundland is an excellent family dog.
 He’s easily trainable, sociable and friendly.
 Because of his big size, he should get daily exercise, but is typically content with a daily walk or short romp.

 Grooming Needs: The Newfoundland should be brushed about twice a week and bathed every few months.
 His big, fluffy coat sheds dirt easily, but some are prone to drool.

-Of course, there are quite a few more dogs that fit the fluffy bill—ranging from big, fluffy dog breeds to small, fluffy dog breeds.
-Check them out here for additional information, and find out about their grooming needs, temperament and activity levels.
+Of course, there are quite a few more dogs that fit the fluffy bill—ranging from big, fluffy dog breeds to smaller ones.
+Find additional information about fluffy dogs and learn more about their grooming needs, temperament and activity levels.